mwb86/git-basics/story.md

-They all met the worst demise imaginable.
+They all met the worst demise imaginable, except for one.